 The process cycles between these two stages.
 Firstly, the part of the person that wants to protect them alerts them of the potential danger by imagining the consequences vividly.
 Then the unconscious motivation strategy responds to this visual element and makes it feel like it’s really happening.
 The protective part then imagines the danger even more vividly, and the motivation strategy responds even more strongly to the more vividly imagined scenario.
 And on it goes.
 I’ve worked with some people who take it a stage further.
 They not only see the danger and feel themselves doing it, they also see themselves having a panic attack, freaking out, and then deliberately falling to escape the horrible experience of a panic attack.

-The good news is that curing these people is really easy because they’ve already got such an effective motivation strategy.
+The good news is that treating these people is usually straightforward* because they’ve already got such an effective motivation strategy.
 We use the strategy to collapse the strategy.
 We turn it back on itself.
 But we also make sure that it still runs in the context of getting up in the morning, and anywhere else that it’s useful.